AishaSaleem110/BugLocalization/README.md

 #Follow the instructions to run the project on google colab

+1. Download the code from github and upload it on your google drive.Alternatively, you can directly clone it on google colab.

-1. On google colab install the following dependencies.
+2. On google colab install the following dependencies.

 ```
 !pip install xmltodict javalang pygments inflection nltk numpy scipy scikit-learn spacy